DMTF/Redfish-Interface-Emulator/README.md

     * Delete: navigate the browser to /Systems/\<SYSTEM\>/, if the system is of type "COMPOSED", a "delete" button appears.
 Just click and the composed system will be deleted.

 Screenshots of the browser available in /doc/browser-screenshots.pdf

+## Release Process

+1. Update `CHANGELOG.md` with the list of changes since the last release
+2. Update the `__version__` variable in `api_emulator/version.py` to reflect the new tool version
+3. Push changes to Github
+4. Create a new release in Github